 Matera is now regarded as a wonderful city and tourist destination but this wasn’t always the case.

-Almost unbelievably, until 1945 the sassi where a place of heartbreaking misery: they had no running water, no facilities, no electricity and would operate as a shelter for often very large families.
+Almost unbelievably, until 1945 the sassi were a place of heartbreaking misery: they had no running water, no facilities, no electricity and would operate as a shelter for often very large families.

 Around that time, author Carlo Levi published a now famous memoir called ‘Christ stopped at Eboli’ about the area and it caused such an uproar that the Italian Government ended up ‘discovering Matera’ and its living conditions.